Skip to main content

 Stories tap into the emotions of your audience in a way that facts alone can’t.
 Studies show that storytelling activates the areas of the brain linked to empathy and action, making it a powerful tool for fundraising.
 Here’s why:

-- It Demonstrates Impact: Concrete examples of how donations help real people bring your cause to life.
-Instead of “Your donation helps our education program,” try: “Your donation helped Priya learn to read—and now she’s top of her class.”
+• It Demonstrates Impact: Concrete examples of how donations help real people bring your cause to life.

 What Is Sensitive Storytelling?